-protocols, and policy-related matters; and

-(vii) consult with the procurement administrator 1 regarding the development and use of 2 benchmark criteria, standard form contracts, credit policies, 3 and bid documents.

-- (d) Except as provided in subsection (j), the planning process shall be conducted as follows: - (1) Beginning in 2008, each Illinois utility procuring power pursuant to this Section shall annually provide a range of load forecasts to the Illinois Power Agency by July 15 of each year, or such other date as may be required by the Commission or Agency.
-The load forecasts shall cover the 5-year procurement planning period for the next procurement plan and shall include hourly representing a high-load, low-load, and expected-load scenario for the load of those retail customers included in the plan's electric supply service requirements.
-The utility shall provide supporting data and assumptions for each of the scenarios. - (2) Beginning in 2008, the Illinois Power Agency shall prepare a procurement plan by August 15th of each year, or such other date as may be required by the Commission.
-The procurement plan shall identify the portfolio demand-response and power and energy products to procured.
-Cost-effective demand-response measures shall be procured as set forth in item (iii) of subsection (b) of this Section.
-Copies of the procurement plan shall be posted and made publicly available on the Agency's and Commission's websites, and copies shall also be provided to each affected electric utility.
-An affected utility shall have 30 days following the date of posting to provide comment to the Agency on the procurement plan.
-Other interested entities also may comment on the procurement plan.
-All comments submitted to the Agency shall be specific, supported by data or other detailed analyses, and, if objecting to all or a portion of the procurement plan, accompanied by specific alternative wording or proposals.
-All comments shall be posted on the Agency's and Commission's websites.
-During this 30-day comment period, the Agency shall hold at least one public hearing within each utility's service area for the purpose of receiving public comment on the procurement plan.
-Within 14 days following the end of the 30-day review period, the Agency shall revise the procurement plan as necessary based on the comments received and file the procurement plan with the Commission and post the procurement plan on the websites.
+- (v) preserve the confidentiality of supplier and bidding information in a manner consistent with all applicable laws, rules, regulations, and tariffs; - (vi) provide expert advice to the Commission and consult with the procurement administrator regarding issues related to procurement process design, rules, protocols, and policy-related matters; and - (vii) consult with the procurement administrator regarding the development and use of benchmark criteria, standard form contracts, credit policies, and bid documents. - (d) Except as provided in subsection (j), the planning process shall be conducted as follows: - (1) Beginning in 2008, each Illinois utility procuring power pursuant to this Section shall annually provide a range of load forecasts to the Illinois Power Agency by July 15 of each year, or such other date as may be required by the Commission or Agency.
+The load forecasts shall cover the 5-year procurement planning period for the next procurement plan and shall include hourly data representing a high-load, low-load, and expected-load scenario for the load of those retail customers included in the plan's electric supply service requirements.
+The utility shall provide supporting data and assumptions for each of the scenarios.

+(2) Beginning in 2008, the Illinois Power Agency shall 1 2 prepare a procurement plan by August 15th of each year, or 3 such other date as may be required by the Commission.
+The procurement plan shall identify the portfolio 4 5 demand-response and power and energy products to be 6 procured.
+Cost-effective demand-response measures shall be procured as set forth in item (iii) of subsection (b) of 7 8 this Section.
+Copies of the procurement plan shall be 9 posted and made publicly available on the Agency's and 10 Commission's websites, and copies shall also be provided 11 to each affected electric utility.
+An affected utility 12 shall have 30 days following the date of posting to provide comment to the Agency on the procurement plan.
+13 14 interested entities also may comment on the 15 procurement plan.
+All comments submitted to the Agency 16 shall be specific, supported by data or other detailed 17 analyses, and, if objecting to all or a portion of the procurement plan, accompanied by specific alternative 18 19 wording or proposals.
+All comments shall be posted on the 20 Agency's and Commission's websites.
+During this 30-day 21 comment period, the Agency shall hold at least one public 22 hearing within each utility's service area for the purpose 23 receiving public comment on the procurement plan.
+24 Within 14 days following the end of the 30-day review 25 period, the Agency shall revise the procurement plan as 26 necessary based on the comments received and file the procurement plan with the Commission and post the procurement plan on the websites.